Skip to main content

 Flambeau, interpreted this safe harbor to mean that if a wellness program was part of a bona fide health plan, it was exempt from the ADA’s voluntariness requirement.
 This interpretation would effectively allow employers to impose significant penalties for non-participation in wellness programs, as long as the program was tied to their health insurance plan.

 The EEOC has consistently rejected this interpretation.
-In its 2016 final rules, the agency explicitly stated that the does not apply to the design of wellness programs.
+In its 2016 final rules, the agency explicitly stated that the safe harbor provision does not apply to the design of wellness programs.
 The EEOC’s position is that the safe harbor is intended to protect legitimate insurance practices, not to provide a loophole for circumventing the ADA’s anti-discrimination and voluntariness mandates.

 The conflict between the EEOC’s stance and certain court rulings highlights the deep legal and philosophical disagreements over the scope of the ADA’s protections in the face of modern healthcare cost-containment strategies.